Zero paid placements. No brand can pay to rank higher on Simscanner.

 Sources and retrieval dates

 Every factual claim about Denmark's networks, KYC position, currency, capital and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 30 May 2026.

 1. [1] Opensignal, Denmark Mobile Network Experience Report, February 2025, retrieved 30 May 2026.
 Danish operators measured: 3, Telenor, Telia and YouSee (TDC).